 INDIAN OCEAN FISHING LIMITS

-The official Indian Ocean triangle limits for the Indian Ocean Marlin Cup 2019 are:
+The Indian Ocean triangle limits for the Indian Ocean Marlin Cup 2020 are:

 - South Africa: Cape Agulhas, South Africa – East of the 20º East Longitude Line

 - North Australia: Darwin, Australia – West of the 130º 50’ East Longitude Line

 - South Australia: Southern Tip of Tasmania – West of the 146º 50’ East Longitude Line

 - Arabian Gulf & Red Sea: South of the 30º North Latitude line

 Catch a qualifying marlin anywhere in this triangle, and you’re in business.

 WHAT’S UNIQUE ABOUT THE INDIAN OCEAN MARLIN CUP

 Apart from being Indian-Ocean-wide, allowing you to fish from your own country, only marlin over 500 pounds (230kg) will qualify.
 And there’s the main comp, with entry fees of $3 000 US, where you can win the total of all entry monies (minus 20%), plus a bonus Big Marlin Challenge, with entry fee $5 000 US, where you can also win total of all entry monies (minus 20%).